FortinetCloudCSE/k8s-201-workshop/content/01GettingStarted/5_Task4.md

 ### Bring up cFOS

-Below, we use a YAML manifest to deploy a cFOS **Deployment**.
+Enter the following YAML manifest to deploy a cFOS **Deployment**.
 This deployment includes **annotations** to work around the cFOS mount permission issue.
-It also features an `initContainers` section to ensure cFOS gets DNS configuration from Kubernetes.
+It also features an **_initContainers_** section to ensure cFOS gets DNS configuration from Kubernetes.
 The number of replicas is set to 1.

-The file `Task1_1_create_cfos_serviceaccount.yaml` includes a ServiceAccount configured with the necessary permissions to read ConfigMaps and Secrets from Kubernetes.
+- The file `Task1_1_create_cfos_serviceaccount.yaml` includes a ServiceAccount configured with the necessary permissions to read ConfigMaps and Secrets from Kubernetes.
 This setup involves Kubernetes RBAC (Role-Based Access Control), which includes creating a [Role](/03roles.html) and a [Role Binding](/04rolebindings.html).
 For more details, refer to [K8S RBAC](/02k8ssecurity/task1_3_using_rbac.html).

-the field "securityContext" has linux priviledge defined for cFOS container. check [K8s Security](/02k8ssecurity/task1_1_introduction_to_kubernetes_security.html) for more detail.
+- The field "securityContext" has linux priviledge defined for cFOS container. check [K8s Security](/02k8ssecurity/task1_1_introduction_to_kubernetes_security.html) for more detail.

-The field "volumes"  about how to create [storage](/05configmapsecrets/task4_3_creating_managing_storage.html#use-external-data) for cFOS,the example below cFOS will not persist the data into storage.
+- The field "volumes"  about how to create [storage](/05configmapsecrets/task4_3_creating_managing_storage.html#use-external-data) for cFOS,the example below cFOS will not persist the data into storage.

 ```bash
 kubectl create namespace $cfosnamespace